alapha23/urbanWeatherGen/README.md

 The [original Urban Weather Generator](http://urbanmicroclimate.scripts.mit.edu/uwg.php) was developed by Bruno Bueno for [his PhD thesis at MIT](https://dspace.mit.edu/handle/1721.1/59107).
 Since this time, it has been validated 3 times and has been [enhanced by Aiko Nakano](https://dspace.mit.edu/handle/1721.1/108779).
 In 2016, Joseph Yang also [improved the engine and added a range of building templates](https://dspace.mit.edu/handle/1721.1/107347).

-This repository is a Python translation of the original [MATLAB Urban Weather Generator](https://github.com/hansukyang/UWG_Matlab).

 # Example
 Here is a Python example that shows how to create and run an Urban Weather Generator object.
 The example script is available [at resources/uwg_example.py](https://github.com/ladybug-tools/urbanWeatherGen/blob/master/resources/uwg_example.py).
 Run it through your command prompt in the main urbanWeatherGen directory with the following: ```python -m resources.uwg_example```